|

 Congratulations!

-of the Arrow, Scouting's National Honor Society.
+the Arrow, Scouting's National Honor Society.
 Take a moment and review

+the Lodge.
 It will answer most of your questions.

-We appreciate
+We

-An active
+An

 Information